notaryproject/specifications/trust-store-trust-policy-specification.md

 - **`warn`**: This means implementation MUST perform the validation and if validation fails(because of any reason) the implementation MUST log an error and MUST NOT fail validation.
 - **`skip`**: This means implementation MUST NOT perform the validation.

+#### Scopes Constraints

+- Each trust policy MUST contain scope property and the scope collection MUST contain at least one value.
+- The scope MUST contain one of the following:
+  - List of one or more fully qualified repository URIs.
+The repository URI MUST NOT contain the asterisk character `*`.
+  - A single value with one asterisk character `*`.
+The scope with `*` value is called global scope.
+The trust policy with global scope applies to all the artifacts.
+There can only be one trust policy that uses a global scope.
+- For a given artifact there MUST be only one applicable trust policy, with the exception of trust policy with global scope.
+- For a given artifact, if there is no applicable trust policy then Notary v2 MUST consider the artifact as untrusted and fail signature verification.
+- The scope MUST NOT support reference expansion i.e. URIs must be fully qualified.
+E.g. the scope should be `docker.io/library/registry` rather than `registry`.
+- Evaluation order of trust policies:
+  1. *Exact match*: If there exists a trust policy whose scope contains the artifact's repository URI then the aforementioned policy MUST be used for signature evaluation.
+Otherwise, continue to the next step.
+  1. *Gobal*: If there exists a trust policy with global scope then use that policy for signature evaluation.
+Otherwise, fail the signature verification.

 ### Extended Validation

 The implementation must allow the user to execute custom validations.
 These custom validation MUST have access to all the information available in the signature envelope like payload, signed attributes, unsigned attributes, and signature.